sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Select the first `MQOutput` node.
 Configure its properties thus:
   - For `Queue Name` specify **NEWORDER.MQ**.
 This is the queue onto which the message will be put.
 Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this parameterisation uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
   - For `Connection` select `Local queue manager`, because this is connection to the local Queue Manager (running inside the same pod that is also running ACE).
   - For `Destination queue manager` name specify **acemqserver** (case sensitive).
 This is the name of the local Queue Manager, which will be defined when this flow and its Integration Server and Queue manager are deployed .
-Note: in this instance we are hard-coding this Queue Manager name; typically it will be parameterised (using an MQ Policy).
+Note: in this lab we are hard-coding this Queue Manager name; typically it will be parameterised (using an MQ Policy).

  ![](./images/cipdemo/ace_mqoutput.jpg)

 2. Select the second `MQOutput1` node.
 Configure its properties thus:
 	 - For `Queue Name` specify **NEWORDER.MQ**.
 This is the queue onto which the message will be put.
 Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this parameterisation uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
-	 - In the `MQ Connection` tab, specify the following properties (because this is connection to a remote Queue Manager, running on a separate pod in the cluster):
+	 - In the `MQ Connection` tab, specify the following MQ Client connection properties.
+This is a connection to a remote Queue Manager, running on a separate pod in the cluster.
+Note: in this lab we are hard-coding these connection details; typically it will be parameterised (using an MQ Policy).
       - `Connection`: **MQ client connection properties**
       - `Destination queue manager name`: **mq** (case-sensitive) - this is the name of the remote Queue Manager
       - `Queue manager host name`: **10.0.0.1** - this is the access IP address for the relevant pod